linuxacademy/content-dynamodb-deepdive/6.6.2-Elasticsearch/README.md

 Function code: Upload the `ddb2es.zip` file created in the previous step.
 Execution role: Use the role created in the previous step.

+Configure the Lambda function for your VPC.
+Select all subnets.
+Ensure you select a security group with outbound access to 0.0.0.0/0 for all protocols.

 ## Configure the DynamoDB Trigger

 - Table: `pinehead_records_s3`